manterolat/argo2-tracker/README.md

 Only the *Adafruit Feather M0* configuration (without thermocouple sensor) has being tested so far.
 Since then there have been a few changes to the tracker and receiver programs (mostly changing Serial.println to Snprintln).

 The tracker also can't use the BME280 through SPI at the same time as the RFM95W radio due to SPI Transaction issues with the RadioHead library.
-For this reason, **to use the BME280 you will need to connect the SCL and SDA pins of the BME280 to that of the Feather externally to use I2C instead** (soldering wires externally).
+For this reason, **to use the BME280 you will need to connect the SCL and SDA pins of the BME280 to those of the Feather externally to use I2C instead** (soldering wires externally).

 <a name="pcbs"></a>